AghaAmin/DRLND-P2-Continuous-Control/Report.md

 # Continuous Control Project Report

 ## Deep Deterministic Policy Gradients (DDPG)
-In continuous space, policy gradient algorithms are more applicable than value based methods, specifically for systems with high degrees of freedom [1](http://proceedings.mlr.press/v32/silver14.pdf),[2](https://arxiv.org/pdf/1509.02971.pdf).
+In the continuous space, policy gradient algorithms are more applicable than value based methods, specifically for systems with high degrees of freedom [1](http://proceedings.mlr.press/v32/silver14.pdf),[2](https://arxiv.org/pdf/1509.02971.pdf).
 Deterministic policy gradients are computationally efficient for high dimensional action space as it only integrates over state space [1](http://proceedings.mlr.press/v32/silver14.pdf).

 [DDPG](https://arxiv.org/pdf/1509.02971.pdf), implemeted in this project, is an offline policy method in which two architectures are combined: 1) actor which is utilized to determine the current policy in continuous space and 2) critic to learn the Q-values in a given (state, action) pair.
 For more details, please take a look at [2](https://arxiv.org/pdf/1509.02971.pdf).